 Living in Colombia

-Though PIA is a comparable model for the work that will be done, the Colombia program will approach the problems of theory and practice in an integrated fashion.
-Students participating in the program will conduct research and engage with the community and/or organizational practice in a small town setting.
+The Colombia program will approach the problems of theory and practice in an integrated fashion.
+Students participating in the program will conduct research and engage with the community and organizational practice in small urban and rural settings.
 The presumption is that good practice requires good theory and good theory is an outcome of good practice.

 Program Info and Requirements

-Open to: Graduate/Undergraduate students from The New School as well as outside universities
+- Open to: Graduate and Advanced Undergraduate students from The New School as well as other universities